Safe Spaces Act: Scope

 It is also noted to penalize acts against LGBTQ people.

 Proposed amendments

 On January 14, 2025, Senate Bill No. 2897 which proposes amendement to the Safe Spaces Act was passed in the third reading.
 The bill was still pending on the House of Representatives side.
-The bill takes into account artificial intelligence technology for online sexual harrasment, as well as expanding the definition to include streets and alleys in rural areas, fields, farms, coastal areas, and multi-purpose halls.
+The bill takes into account artificial intelligence technology for online sexual harassment, as well as expanding the definition to include streets and alleys in rural areas, fields, farms, coastal areas, and multi-purpose halls.
 It also provides clearer definition to sexual grooming.